XeroAPI/xero-python/xero_python/accounting/docs/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # str | Xero identifier for Tenant
 where = 'Status==\"ACTIVE\"' # str | Filter by an any element (optional)
-order = 'Name ASC' # str | Order by an any element (optional) include_archived = True # bool | e.g. includeArchived=true - Categories and options with a status of ARCHIVED will be included in the response (optional)
+order = 'Name ASC' # str | Order by an any element (optional) include_archived = true # bool | e.g. includeArchived=true - Categories and options with a status of ARCHIVED will be included in the response (optional)
 try:
     # Retrieves tracking categories and options
     api_response = api_instance.get_tracking_categories(xero_tenant_id, where=where, order=order, include_archived=include_archived)